 What Is Unconscious Bias?

-As of May 2020, the CEOs of over 900 companies had joined the CEO Action for Diversity and Inclusion (ceoaction.com), pledging to advance diversity and inclusion in their companies.
+As of May 2020, when George Floyd was killed, the CEOs of over 900 companies had joined the CEO Action for Diversity and Inclusion (ceoaction.com), pledging to advance diversity and inclusion in their companies.
+At the beginning of 2023, membership had more than tripled.
 One of the specific components of the pledge commitment is to provide education on unconscious bias for all employees.

 In recent years, research has revealed how prone our unconscious minds are to making mistakes through stereotyped beliefs and attitudes.
 Our brains are basically bias-making machines but we are often surprised when presented with evidence of our implicit bias.
 The greater surprise is the extent to which people in underrepresented groups themselves make biased judgments and decisions based on stereotypes about their own groups.
 This happens because we are all exposed to many of the same cultural and media images which are embedded to varying degrees in the unconscious minds of everyone.